 You can pop them in the oven, get ready for work, and come back to the kitchen to a warm breakfast waiting.
-The smell as they bake will brighten your morning!
 The small size also makes them a perfect addition to a brunch buffet.
 Sausage muffins and mimosas, anyone?

-Here’s what you’ll need to make the Sausage Breakfast Muffins (the exact measurements and full recipe instructions are below in the printable recipe card):
+These breakfast muffins with sausage come together with just a handful of ingredients (the exact measurements and full recipe instructions are below in the printable recipe card).

 How to Make Sausage Breakfast Muffins